heyrict/cindy-realtime/README.md

 日本語バーションは[こちら](README_ja.md)

+**THIS PROJECT IS IN MAINTAINENCE MODE.** Latest website is partially rewritten with a rust-lang based [backend](https://github.com/heyrict/cindy-next-rust) and react [frontend](https://github.com/heyrict/cindy-next), in separate repositories.

 This is a project started in homage to [latethin](http://sui-hei.net) created by [kamisugi(上杉)](http://sui-hei.net/mondai/profile/1).

 Cindy is a website specially designed for playing lateral thinking games, with python django as the backend, and nodejs as the frontend.